 Meditation Goes Mainstream

-Meditation is the success secret to many top CEOs, a morning ritual for Hollywood’s biggest celebrities, and practiced all over the world.
+Meditation is the success secret of many top CEOs, a morning ritual for Hollywood’s biggest celebrities, and practiced all over the world.
 Furthermore, this ancient practice has been scientifically proven to reduce anxiety and improve focus, among a vast array of other benefits as well.

 Oprah Meditating, Source: Huffington Post